dtamayo/reboundx/doc/c_version.rst

 Functions For Adding REBOUNDx Effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+See :ref:`effectList` for additional details on the implementation of each effect.

 .. doxygengroup:: AddEffect

 Functions For Getting and Setting Particle Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Both getters and setters always take a *pointer* to the particle.
+See :ref:`paramList` for definitions of the various parameters.

 .. doxygengroup:: GettersSetters

 Convenience Functions for Particular Effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+These are functions provided for convenience for calculating various parameters.

 .. doxygengroup:: ConvFunc